Shehu Shagari: Minister after the Civil War

 written to him by Pius Okigbo was smuggled for him from Enugu Prisons.

-From 1971 to 1975 he served as the Federal Commissioner (a position now called minister) of finance.
+From 1971 to 1975 he served as the federal commissioner (a position now called minister) of finance.
 During his tenure as the commissioner of finance for Nigeria, Shagari was also a governor for the World Bank and a member of the International Monetary Fund (IMF) committee of twenty.
-Shagari as the Federal Minister of Finance also launched the present Nigerian currency Naira.
-In 1976, Shagari initiated the Nigeria Trust Fund in African Development Bank with the sum of $100 million in order to assist poor African Countries to finance some of their developmental projects.
+Shagari as the federal minister of finance also launched the present Nigerian currency naira.
+In 1976, Shagari initiated the Nigeria Trust Fund in African Development Bank with the sum of $100 million in order to assist poor African countries to finance some of their developmental projects.

 As a minister under Gowon, Shagari also undertook a peace mission to mediate between Julius Nyerere of Tanzania and Idi Amin of Uganda in order to avert Uganda–Tanzania War by withdrawing their troops from the borders.
-After serving under Gen. Yakubu Gowon, he returned to Sokoto again to serve as the Chairman of Sokoto State Urban Development Authority (SUDA) during which he started building Sokoto Modern Market.
-In the wake of local government reforms under the Obasanjo led government.
-Shagari was elected as the counselor of Yabo Local Government in 1976.
+After serving under Gen. Yakubu Gowon, he returned to Sokoto again to serve as the chairman of the Sokoto State Urban Development Authority (SUDA), during which he started building Sokoto Modern Market.
+In the wake of local government reforms under the Obasanjo-led government.
+Shagari was elected as the counsellor of Yabo Local Government in 1976.